-The City has created the Minority/Women Business Enterprise (MWBE) program in response to the findings of the Comprehensive Disparity Study prepared by MGT of America.
+It is the policy of City of Pensacola to institute and maintain an effective Minority/Women Business Enterprise (MWBE) program.
 This program is intended to assist certified minority and women-owned businesses with identifying and participating in City of Pensacola procurement and construction opportunities.

 The M/WBE certification is a valuable tool for doing business with the City.
 There is no cost and does not require financial, legal, or other paid professional assistance to complete the process.
 Other benefits include: